|Nutrition Facts (per serving)|

 |Total Sugars 7g|

 |Vitamin C 0mg||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This recipe for scones is really easy to make and the scones are light, flaky and buttery.
 It's a basic recipe made with dried currants, which is simple and classic.
 But there are endless variations.

 Another very common baking mistake is using old baking powder, and then wondering why your scones or cake or whatever didn't rise.
 This happens all the time, and it's unfortunate because it's such an easy problem to avoid.

 If the baking powder in your pantry is more than six months old, replace it.
 And if you can't remember how old it is, replace it.
 Baking powder loses its potency quickly, and your scones won't rise properly if it's too old.
 Fortunately, a fresh container of baking powder is really inexpensive.

-- In a separate bowl, beat the remaining two eggs and stir in the cream.
+In a separate bowl, beat the remaining 2 eggs and stir in the cream.
 Then stir the egg-cream mixture into the dry ingredients.
 Stir in the currants.

 Turn the dough out onto a floured board and press it together into a single lump.
 If it doesn't hold together yet, add more cream, a tablespoon at a time, until it does.
 Don't overwork the dough, though.